 To denote angular dimensions, degrees, minutes, and seconds are commonly used (DMS).
-Because one-minute equals 60 seconds and one degree equals 60 minutes, you may describe angular observations in degrees and decimal fractions of degrees to simplify mathematical calculations.
-This article explains some customized functions to convert degrees, minutes, seconds to decimal degrees in Excel.
+Because one minute equals 60 seconds and one degree equals 60 minutes, you may describe angular observations in degrees and decimal fractions of degrees to simplify mathematical calculations.
+This article explains some customized functions to convert degrees, minutes, and seconds to decimal degrees in Excel.

-2 Ways to Convert Degrees Minutes Seconds to Decimal Degrees in Excel
+Convert Degrees Minutes Seconds to Decimal Degrees in Excel: 2 Ways

 We’ll utilize Excel’s built-in options first, then use a formula to convert the degrees to decimal format in the sections below.
 Later on, we’ll use VBA code to create a custom option for decimal conversion.
 Here is an example data set that we will use to accomplish it.